Spritkopf/esb-home-fw/README.md

 This repository is meant to be included as submodule in the firmware projects that use the esb-home protocol.

+# usage
+Add this repository as submodule to your firmware project.
+Add the submodule folder to the include paths of the build system (Makefile, CMake etc)

 ## ESB Protocol
 The module esb_protocol implements a bidirectional binary communication protocl based on the Enhanced Shockburst Capabilities of the NRF52 SoCs.
 A ESB protocol message has the following format: